Induction and Skolemization in saturation theorem proving: Unprovability

-On the other hand, because of the strength of the underlying independence results, our unprovability results are robust against minor refinements of the induction rule from \cite{reger2019} such as the refinement proposed in \cite{hajdu2020}.
-Moreover, the underlying independence results together with Lemmas~\ref{lem:3} and \ref{lem:2} suggest natural extensions of the induction rule by allowing simultaneous induction on multiple variables or by allowing quantification inside the induction formula.
+On the other hand, working with high-level abstractions allows us to obtain results that are robust against minor refinements of the induction rule from \cite{reger2019} such as the refinement proposed in \cite{hajdu2020}.
+Moreover, the underlying independence results together with Lemmas~\ref{lem:3} and \ref{lem:2} suggest natural, yet not necessarily practical, extensions of the induction rule by allowing simultaneous induction on multiple variables or by allowing quantification inside the induction formula.